-Ambitious and motivated, our alumni are establishing themselves in the next stages of their careers in the music industry and beyond.
-They’re working as producers and engineers, undertaking internships and much more.
+Our alumni are establishing themselves in the next stages of their careers in the music industry and beyond.
+For example, they’re working as producers and engineers, undertaking internships and much more.
 The opportunities are broad, from working in studios, for a range of businesses and startups in the music and cultural sectors to setting up their own initiatives and working freelance, juggling lots of exciting and demanding projects.
+Most importantly, they are using their acquired knowledge, experiences and connections to further their careers.

 Alex Mraz graduated in early 2018 and moved swiftly from jobs in record stores to live music events.
 She has shadowed the Front of House Engineer at Rod Laver Arena for the Red Hot Chilli Peppers.
 Alex is currently working gigs in Melbourne’s thriving music scene three nights a week.
 Not only that, she is working at Basement Discs curating excellent vinyl choices.
 Alex has experience working in small to medium-sized venues at each stage of the production pipeline.
 She understands the technical elements as well as liaising between venues, artists and the audience.